mpataws/iotanium/docs/source/setup/setup.rst

 5 - Connect to the WebREPL over WiFi
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-- Click **Disconnect** in the WebREPL browser window.
+- Click the **Disconnect** button in the WebREPL browser window.
-- Disconnect your workstation from the ``IoTanium-######`` wireless network.
+- Disconnect your workstation from the ``IoTanium-<MAC ADDRESS>`` wireless network.
-- Reconnect your workstation to your local WiFi network.  **Note: this must be the same network to which you connected the IoTanium board by uploading the username and password**
+- Reconnect your workstation to your local WiFi network.  **Note: this must be the same network SSID that you just uploaded to the IoTanium board.
+Connecting your workstation to a different SSID will cause you to be unable to reach your IoTanium board to connect below.**
 - **Refresh** the WebREPL page in your browser.
 - In the connection field at the top of the WebREPL page, paste the value you copied in step 4 above.
 - Click the **Connect** button, and provide password ``iotanium`` when prompted.
 You should now be connected to your device via WebREPL over your wifi::